Categorification via blocks of modular representations for sl(n): Construction of the categorification

 \subsection{Categorical $\mathfrak{sl}_2$-actions}

-We give an overview of categorical $\mathfrak{sl}_2$-actions, and state some of Chuang-Rouquier's results from \cite{cr}; this sub-section is purely expository.
+We give an overview of categorical $\mathfrak{sl}_2$-actions, and state some of Chuang and Rouquier's results \cite{cr}; this sub-section is purely expository.

-\begin{definition} A weak $\mathfrak{sl}_2$-categorification is the data of an adjoint pair $(E,F)$ of exact endo-functors on a triangulated category $\calA$, such that \begin{enumerate} \item action of $e = [E]$ and $f = [F]$ on $V = \bbQ\otimes K(\calA)$ gives a locally-finite $\mathfrak{sl}_2$-representation. \item the classes of the simple objects of $\calA$ are weight vectors; \item $F$ is isomorphic to a left adjoint of $E$. \end{enumerate} \end{definition}
+\begin{definition} A weak $\mathfrak{sl}_2$-categorification is the data of an adjoint pair $(E,F)$ of exact endo-functors on a $\textbf{k}$-linear abelian category $\calA$, such that \begin{enumerate} \item the action of $e = [E]$ and $f = [F]$ on $V = \bbQ\otimes K(\calA)$ gives a locally-finite $\mathfrak{sl}_2$-representation. \item $\calA$ admits a $t$-structure the heart of which is artinian and noetherian, and the classes of the simple objects are weight vectors; \item $F$ is isomorphic to a left adjoint of $E$. \end{enumerate} \end{definition}